PseudoDevs/IamGhost/abcmd3.md

-Last updated: 2024-04-17 07:55:12
+Last updated: 2024-04-17 07:55:45
-Random Quote: The Lord of Light cherishes the innocent.
-There is no sacrifice more precious.
-From his king's blood and his untainted fire, a dragon shall be born.  -  Melisandre
+Random Quote: In my body, where the shame gland should be, there is a second awesome gland.
+True story! - Barney Stinson